CarrotBRRR/Mention-Counter-Bot/README.md

 Developed by: Dominic Choi (CarrotBRRR)

-If you're wondering why the commits are directly onto the main branch, this is because I'm the only developer working on the bot, so I don't need to make new branches, since I will never get merge conflicts
+If you're wondering why the commits are directly onto the main branch, this is because I'm the only developer working on the bot. so I don't need to make new branches, since I will never get merge conflicts.
+I do make new branches when I do something that may break the bot, though

 ## Current Features
 - Fill this out eventually